Communities

 Line drawing of a woman in a hijab, an unveiled woman, and a man, surrounded by a red version of the McConnell circular logo.
 Connected to the circle are descriptions of the Communities funding strategies: Collaborative Action (creating spaces of collaboration to address barriers to social and economic inclusion) and policy change (advancing policy changes that favour social justice).

-We want to help fund activities that support collaborative Action and policy change that address barriers to social and economic inclusion.
+We want to help fund activities that support collaborative action, policy change and regeneration, helping to address barriers to social and economic inclusion.
 Learn more below.

 $8.2M